Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Conclusion

 \section{Conclusion}

 We have presented \emph{ReAd} as a novel LLM feedback for closed-loop planning in multi-agent collaboration.
 We provide theoretical motivation based on multi-agent advantage-weighted regression.
 The LLM is prompted to generate plans with high advantages and perform policy refinement.
-The experiments show that our method outperforms physical feedback with improved efficiency.
-The advantage feedback can handle sudden disturbances and is crucial for refinement.
-Future works include extending the advantage feedback to multi-objective and safe planning scenarios.
+The experiments on \emph{DV-RoCoBench} and \emph{Overcooked-AI} show that our method outperforms physical feedback with improved efficiency.
+Moreover, the advantage feedback can handle sudden disturbances and is crucial for refinement.